 - Remove the peppers from their oil.
 Give them a rough chop and set them aside.24 ounces roasted red bell peppers

 - Add your olive oil to a large stockpot and place over medium heat.
-Add onion, garlic, celery, carrot, and spices; cook until the vegetables begin to soften, about 5 to 6 minutes.2 tablespoons olive oil, 1 medium white onion, 1 large carrot, 2 celery ribs, 4 cloves garlic, 1 teaspoon paprika, ¼ teaspoon dried thyme, ¼ teaspoon dried oregano, ¼ teaspoon dried basil
+Add onion, garlic, celery, carrot, and spices; cook until the vegetables begin to soften, about 5 to 6 minutes.2 Tablespoons olive oil, 1 medium white onion, 1 large carrot, 2 celery ribs, 4 cloves garlic, 1 teaspoon paprika, ¼ teaspoon dried thyme, ¼ teaspoon dried oregano, ¼ teaspoon dried basil

 - Add the roasted red peppers and vegetable broth; bring to a boil.
 Reduce heat to medium-low, cover and simmer for 15 minutes.4 cups vegetable stock